 Following the end of the Khmer Rouge rule and the patronage of Ta Mok, the area fell into relative decline, but this has improved somewhat over the last few years.
-There is also a burgeoning tourist industry related to the last of the Khmer Rouge, which is what brought us there.
+There is also a burgeoning dark tourism industry related to the last of the Khmer Rouge, which is what brought us there.

 How do you get to Anlong Veng?